The Gorges of the Verdon

 Verdon Gorges what to see

-After visiting the Verdon gorges for a couple of days, I can suggest that the most suggestive area is the one between Castellane and Pont du Galetas which is located on the lake of Sainte Croix where the Gorge du Verdon blooms.
+After visiting the Verdon gorges for a couple of days, I can suggest that the most impressive area is the one between Castellane and the Pont du Galetas on the Sainte Croix lake where the Gorge du Verdon flows.

 Lake Sainte Croix France